Sokrates80/air-py/README.md

 The aim of the airPy project is to create a drone flight controller using the pyboard (https://micropython.org).
 The project wiki is available at www.air-py.com
+The Ground Station code (airPy-GS project) can be found at https://github.com/Sokrates80/airPy-GS.

 This project makes use of the folloing libs: